finbourne/lusid-sdk-csharp-preview/README.md

+# Deprecated

+Please note that this repository is deprecated and will be archived early 2024.

+All functionality is now contained, in the [lusid-sdk-csharp](https://github.com/finbourne/lusid-sdk-csharp) repository on the `main` branch.

 # LUSID<sup>®</sup> C# Preview SDK

 This is the C# Preview SDK for [LUSID by FINBOURNE](https://www.finbourne.com/lusid-technology), a bi-temporal investment management data platform with portfolio accounting capabilities.
 To use it you'll need a LUSID account.
 [Sign up for free at lusid.com](https://www.lusid.com/app/signup)